 Skip to content

-Companies with high American Customer Satisfaction Index (ACSI®) scores typically do very well in the stock market.
-If one created a portfolio of the top 30-35 ACSI companies in their respective industries each quarter, weighted by customer satisfaction elasticity to customer retention, it would demonstrate something quite extraordinary: A reversal of the law of diminishing returns and the dogma re high risk/high return.
-Investments in the top ACSI companies have exponentially increasing returns and lower risk.
+Companies with high levels of customer satisfaction, as measured by the American Customer Satisfaction Index (ACSI), typically do very well in the stock market.
+This is because they tend to have strong customer loyalty, which, in turn, has exponential positive effects on profit and revenue growth.
+A stock portfolio of the top scoring 30-35 ACSI companies in their respective industries, weighted by customer satisfaction elasticity to customer retention, reveals something extraordinary: A reversal of both the law of diminishing returns and the notion of high risk/high return.
+Accordingly, investments in the top ACSI companies tend to produce above market returns and lower risk.

 For more information on ACSI as a financial signal, please contact Josh Blechman [email protected].